ealeksandrov/ProvisionQL/README.md

 ![Thumbnails example](https://raw.github.com/ealeksandrov/ProvisionQL/master/Screenshots/1.png)

-Inspired by number of existing alternatives, the goal of this project is to provide clean, reliable, current and open-source Quick Look plugin for iOS & OSX developers.
+Inspired by a number of existing alternatives, the goal of this project is to provide clean, reliable, current and open source Quick Look plugin for iOS & macOS developers.

 Thumbnails will show app icon for `.ipa`/ `.xcarchive` or expiring status and device count for `.mobileprovision`.
-Quick look preview will give a lot of information, including devices UUIDs, certificates, entitlements and much more.
+Quick Look preview will give a lot of information, including devices UUIDs, certificates, entitlements and much more.

 ![Valid AdHoc provision](https://raw.github.com/ealeksandrov/ProvisionQL/master/Screenshots/2.png)

-Supporting file types:
+Supported file types:

 * `.ipa` - iOS packaged application
 * `.xcarchive` - Xcode archive